jayveeballesteros/Panasonic-CF-SZ5-Hackintosh/README.md

 ## Disabling CFG_Lock

-Make sure the modGRUBShell are in the EFI folder EFI/Tools and is also added in config.plist>tools
+Make sure the modGRUBShell is in the EFI folder EFI/Tools and is also added in config.plist>tools

 Important!
 There might be a different value data for your CFG_Lock bios.
 Make sure you follow Dortania post install guides (https://dortania.github.io/OpenCore-Install-Guide/)